 This is a great opportunity for high school students to come along side their peers in a leadership capacity while earning volunteer hours.

-PEER MENTOR SIGN UP
+PEER MENTORS NEEDED!
+SIGN UP

 As a community partner, you’ll be bridging the gap between community members and neuro-diverse youth.
 Inclusion clinics will be held for community leaders, business owners and staff that will teach: environmental considerations to support individuals with disabilities beyond physical barriers such as ADA ramps, doors and restrooms.
 Our intention is that this program will create a wave of a new “reverse inclusion” standard in the community through community partners.

-COMMUNITY PARTNER.
-SIGN UP
+COMMUNITY PARTNER SIGN UP